vafakaramzadegan/Phpy/README.md

 ## Options
-You can have extra control on how your python scripts are executed. by default, Phpy executes python scripts synchronously, but it has the ability to execute scripts in the background. all you have to do is:
+You can have extra control on how your python scripts are executed. by default, Phpy executes python scripts synchronously, which means that PHP waits for your python scripts to finish execution.

+however, it has the ability to execute scripts in the background. all you have to do is:

 ```php